 Since young children rely on eyesight and visual development as they grow to learn about the world around them, it is essential to maintain a regular eye exam routine.
 Once they start attending school, eyesight and proper visual development become even more crucial in getting a proper education.

-This blog article will discuss the signs, symptoms, and treatments of amblyopia, as well as how we at Campus Eye Center can help protect your child from developing a lazy eye.
+This blog article will discuss the signs, symptoms, and treatments of amblyopia and how we at Campus Eye Center can help protect your child from developing chronic lazy eye.

 What is Amblyopia?

-Our eyesight is reliant on our eyes developing a good working relationship with our brain.
+Amblyopia is more commonly known as lazy eye because many people recognize this condition by the distinct symptom of a floating eye or unfocused eye that some people with lazy eye experience.
+Our eyesight relies on our eyes developing a good working relationship with our brain.
 Even though we often associate having a lazy eye with visual cues that one eye is wandering or not as strong as the other, amblyopia often goes undetected in children because causes and symptoms vary.

-Amblyopia begins in childhood and can start during infancy.
+Amblyopia is the most common cause of vision loss in children and can start as early as infancy.
 When this visual impairment is present, your child’s brain and eyes are not properly working together.
 Often, one eye is weaker and cannot see or function properly.
-As amblyopia progresses, the weaker eye may have a hard time communicating with the brain, or the brain may start to ignore the amblyopic eye altogether.
+As amblyopia progresses, the weaker eye may have difficulty communicating with the brain, or the brain may start to ignore the amblyopic eye altogether.

 Symptoms of Amblyopia

-As mentioned, amblyopia can begin during infancy, making it hard to detect without regular eye exams.
+Amblyopia can begin during infancy, making it hard to detect without regular eye exams.
 As your child ages, you may notice an inability to follow objects with their eyes, crossed eyes, or one eye wandering to the side.
-You might also observe your child rubbing, squinting, and complaining of headaches.
+You might also observe your child rubbing their eyes, squinting, and complaining of headaches.

 Some of these symptoms are visually easy to spot, while others may seem like normal behavior for a small child.
 However, left untreated, any of these symptoms can lead to more significant vision problems as your child gets older.
-Especially once your child starts school, you may notice they are unable to focus at school, have a hard time learning and completing homework, or begin acting out.
+Especially once your child starts school, you may notice they cannot focus at school, have a hard time learning and completing homework, or begin acting out.

 What Causes Lazy Eye?

-There are three leading causes of a lazy eye—deprivation, strabismus, and refractive errors.
-Our vision development is most important during childhood, and each of these causes can lead to vision impairment or vision loss in the weakened eye without treatment.
+There are three leading causes of lazy eye—deprivation, strabismus, and refractive errors.
+Our vision development is most important during childhood, and without treatment, all of these causes can lead to vision impairment or vision loss in the weakened eye.

 Other causes of amblyopia include age, genetics, premature birth, and other eye or vision problems.

-When amblyopia is caused by deprivation, light is unable to enter the eye.
-A droopy eyelid or cataract (a cloudy eye lens) may block light from entering the eye and cause the brain to ignore that eye.
+When deprivation causes amblyopia, light cannot enter the eye.
+A droopy eyelid or cataract (a cloudy eye lens) may block light from entering the eye and cause the brain to ignore that eye as a child’s vision develops, eventually causing permanent vision loss.
+It is crucial to treat deprivation amblyopia early to ensure the child’s vision develops correctly.

 Does Amblyopia Get Worse With Age?